-The submission deadline for the 2014 John Spray Mystery Award (for books published in 2013) was December 20, 2013.
-We are no longer accepting submissions.
+The deadline for submissions to the 2015 award (for books published in 2014) was December 17, 2014.
+We are no longer accepting submissions at this time.

 If you have any questions regarding eligibility or the award in general, please contact Meghan Howe at 416.975.0010 ext.
 222 or firstname.lastname@example.org.

 Submitted by meghan on Mon, 01/17/2011 - 15:18.

 |2014||Ted Staunton, Who I'm Not.
 Victoria: Orca Book Publishers, 2013.|

 |2013||Elizabeth Stewart, The Lynching of Louie Sam.
 Toronto: Annick Press, 2012.|